Layers of the Earth Facts

 Let’s explore some facts about the layers of the earth!
-Then, why not take a look at our question sheet in the activity section at the end to test what you have learned.
+Then, why not take a look at the activities to support your learning in the section at the end to test what you have learned?

 The core is made of two layers – the inner and outer core.
 When the Earth formed 4.5 billion years ago, the heavy substances sunk to the middle and these formed the inner core.
-The lighter ones are like air and water stayed on the top on the crust.
+The lighter ones, like air and water, stayed on the top on the crust.

 The inner core is said to spin at a different speed to the rest of the planet causing the Earth’s magnetic field.

 The second layer of the core is made of liquid iron and nickel and is about 1,400 miles (2,300 kilometers) thick.

 Some people have said that it is actually 3,200 miles (5,150km) thick and 7,200 to 9,000 degrees Fahrenheit (3,982 to 4,982 degrees Celsius) in temperature.

 It is because of the flow of metals in this inner core that the Earth is magnetic.

 The influence of this magnetic field extends beyond the Earth far into space and forms a barrier that helps protect the Earth from the Sun’s destructive solar winds.
 Wow that’s interesting.